securesecrets/stkd-SCRT_Constitution/Constitution.md

 - The Shade DAO will control changes to the fee rate.

 ## Constitution Amendment Process
-- The Shade DAO governance will control how amendments are made to this constitution
+- The Shade DAO governance will control how amendments are made to this constitution.
 - While Shade Protocol governance is still in development, the change process will be owned by the same community members that review the validator set as described in the Validator Change Process section above.

 ## Constitution Amendment History